At a Glance

 The C&O Canal, administered by the National Park Service, is 184.5 miles long, extending from Georgetown in Washington, D.C. to Cumberland, Maryland.
 The canal runs parallel to the Potomac River, which forms the border between Maryland and Virginia or West Virginia.
 The gravel towpath alongside the canal is open to foot traffic, bicycles, and horses, and is a gateway to great birding in the Potomac River Valley.
 Mile markers along the towpath make it easy to keep track of your location; the markers run from Mile 0 in Georgetown to Mile 184.5 at the Terminus in Cumberland.
 In addition, the canal is marked by numbered locks that were used to lift or lower boats at points of elevation changes; the locks are numbered starting with #1 at Georgetown in Washington, DC, to #75 at North Branch in Allegany County.

-The Recreational Guide by Milepost, available through a link at left, contains a handy list of canal access points and mileposts, with icons indicating the amenities available at each access point.
+The Recreational Guide by Milepost, available through a link in an orange box in the At a Glance section of this page, contains a handy list of canal access points and mileposts, with icons indicating the amenities available at each access point.
 See http://www.candocanal.org/access.html for another version of access points and parking areas.
 Also consult the Canal Trust’s “Plan Your Visit” website for details on parking, picnic areas, and more all along the Canal.

 Birdlife: